jnosornov/frontend-bootcamp/bootcamp-notes/week3.md

 **4. DOCUMENT OBJECT MODEL**

-*The (Document Object Model) DOM model* is a programming interface for HTML and XML documents.
+*The (Document Object Model) DOM* is a programming interface for HTML and XML documents.
 It represents a document with a logical tree.
 Each branch of the tree ends in a node, and each node contains objects.
 DOM methods allow programmatic access to the tree; with them you can change the document's structure, style or content.
 Nodes can have event handlers attached to them.
 Once an event is triggered, the event handlers get executed.

 The HTML DOM is compound by: